About Furzie and Felting

 Bloodied (literally) but unbowed I persevered, and spent the next few months practicing, reading articles and watching You-Tube videos by women from the mid-west USA with monotone voices.
 Whilst not exactly a ‘Road to Damascus’ moment, somewhere along the line the whole process suddenly clicked.
 I found that the animals were seemingly developing a character of their own accord, whilst I was just an accessory to the process.

-I may never make my fortune felting but I love the process and watching them evolve before my eyes.
+I love the process of needlefelting characters and watching them evolve before my eyes.
 Tools required are few, and the materials relatively inexpensive.
 I buy needles in bulk, wire for the ‘skeleton’ from a hardware store, and go to local farms to buy my wool straight from the animals back, so to speak.
 In a way this makes my creations even more like living beings, as in many cases I have met the animal which produced the wool from which they are made.
 My current favourites are Gotland wool and Alpaca fibre (did you know that there are over twenty different colours of Alpaca?)

 Once you have become confident in using the basic skills and techniques you are only limited by your imagination ...

 Although it has its roots in a centuries old form of cloth making, needle-felting is a relatively new art, an off-shoot of industrial felt-making from the nineteenth century.
 Woollen fibres are bonded together using specially designed barbed needles to form a firm material which can be made into 3-D shapes.

 I began felting around a decade ago, and am now selling my creations world-wide, and running courses at my workshop near my home in South Somerset and elsewhere in the country.
 I am also available for private parties.

 Please explore my website and learn more about Furzie, see some of my creations and find out more about commissions and course dates.